-The Plan is the health benefit plan sponsored by OEBB and offered through a minimum premium arranagement under the terms of the policy between OEBB and Moda Health.
+The Plan is the health benefit plan sponsored by OEBB and offered through a minimum premium arrangement under the terms of the policy between OEBB and Moda Health.

-Plan Year refers to the twelve month period begininning October 1st and ending September 30th.
+Plan Year is the twelve month period beginning October 1st and ending September 30th.
 All deductibles, maximums and limitations shall be accrued on a plan year basis.